nailedinch/nailedinch/README.md

 ![tumblr_8d3248be64c54838a36ed0913669d623_5726ae61_400](https://github.com/user-attachments/assets/8edafce4-18e7-4a70-9c72-e51b608661ec)

 I can't always view your cards due to their unavailability in my country.
-My vpn has been working like shit lately, so if I come to you, but I'm on your dni or something, gently purr at me, I'm not doing this on purpose.
+My vpn has been working like shit lately, so if I come to you, but I'm on your dni or something, gently purr at me, I'm not doing this on purpose
 I subscribe on people randomly, mostly collecting their profiles like cool rocks, so don't mind me

-I don't like describing my interests outside of a dialogue much and believe in chance encounters, so you'd better ask me personally if we have something else in common
+I don't like describing my interests outside of a dialogue much and believe in chance encounters, so you'd better ask me personally if we have something else in common (don't (or do) worry though, most likely I'll interrogate you myself if we chat)
 Most of them are typology, old games and movies.
 Less often I read or draw

 **current fandoms:**